GenesisFR/HowToBecomeGoodAtShooters/README.md

 - stick with your group, monitor their health status, avoid dying and manage your cooldowns by picking up your hive when not in use
 - if a red/purple mob gets close or you see an opportunity to kill one, melee with Sweet Dreams or use Scorpio to make it easier for your teammates to focus them
 - refresh skill cooldowns between engagements (or after one or more teammates used a Reviver Hive)
-- the Restorer Hive will heal deployed skills after they take damage, you may not want this to happen to prevent your charges from draining too fast, therefore, its placement is important
+- the Restorer Hive will heal deployed skills (especially turrets) after they take damage, you may not want this to happen to prevent your charges from draining too fast, therefore, its placement is important
 - useful to do preemptive healing with the Reinforcer Chem Launcher, especially for Crusader/Striker Shield users (their shield is their main source of survivability)
 - there's often no need to expose yourself to enemies to deploy your hive or heal your teammates
 - 900k Reinforcer Chem Launcher heals are often overkill as most of the player base is sitting around 700k armor